 Our bedclothes are often the last thing we consider when cleaning the house, sure, the laundry basket gets lots of attention, as do other household items that you use every day.
 However, the bedclothes that you sleep on every night can rarely see the inside of the washer.

 Your sheets collect your dead skin cells every night, along with pet hair, sweat, and saliva.
 These accumulated germs add up and can exacerbate allergies and make your bedclothes smell bad.
-How often change sheets will be determined on;
+How often change sheets will be determined by:

 Sleeping on dirty sheets could clog up your pores as your skin cells and oils accumulate on the sheets and pillowcases.
 If you suffer acne breakouts, consider changing your pillowcases every couple of days, the same applies if you suffer acne on your body too.

 Changing your sheets on a weekly bases is the sweet spot.
 If you want to get a bit more time from your bedding.
 Put a flat sheet over your fitted bed sheets and another flat sheet under your blanket.
 So you’re sleeping between the two flat sheets, this will extend the life of you fitted bed sheets for another week.
 You can rotate between sets of sheets but fitted sheets can be tricky to fold.
 You can learn how to fold a fitted sheet and keep an extra set stored to easily change them out.

 However, changing your sheets every week is the most sanitary option and can aid in limiting asthma, allergies, acne breakouts, and creating a more cozy sleep space.

 How Often Should You Wash Your Sheets?